ConductorOne/baton-jumpcloud/README.md

-`baton-jumpcloud` is a connector for Google Identity Platform built using the [Baton SDK](https://github.com/conductorone/baton-sdk).
+`baton-jumpcloud` is a connector for JumpCloud built using the [Baton SDK](https://github.com/conductorone/baton-sdk).
 It communicates with the JumpCloud API to sync data about users, groups, roles, and apps.

 Check out [Baton](https://github.com/conductorone/baton) to learn more the project in general.